 Wheelchairs, ECV’s, and Strollers

 A limited supply of wheelchairs, electric convenience vehicles (ECV), and strollers are available for rent at the Upgrade Your Day Center located inside the main gate.
 A valid photo ID or driver’s license is necessary for rental.
 All wheelchairs, ECV’s, and strollers are rented on a first-come, first-served basis.
 Guests may also reserve wheelchairs, ECV’s and strollers at least one day in advance of their visit online on our Rentals page.

 Alternative Access Entrances

-Guests that require the use of a Alternate Access Entrance to enter a ride are advised to visit Guest Services or First Aid to obtain a Ride Admissions list and Guest Assistance Guide.
+Guests that require the use of an Alternate Access Entrance to enter a ride are advised to visit Guest Services to obtain a Ride Admissions list and Guest Assistance Guide.
 The Guest Assistance Guide explains the entry guidelines and procedures and provides specific information related to each attraction.

 Assisted listening devices are available at all Theaters and Show Facilities.
 Ask any associate at these locations for assistance.